SemanticComputing/pertti/README.md

 ### Option 2: smaller Docker image without pretrained language and NER models

-For running the container, you need to have the existing language models and a NER model on the host machine, and pass them to container as a bind mount or in a volume.
+For running the container, you need to have the existing language models and a NER model on the host machine, and pass them to container as a bind mount or on a volume.

-E.g. create the following directory structure on mount/volume, with the model distribution files unpacked:
+E.g. download and unpack the following model distributions and create the following directory structure for them on mount/volume:

 * models/multi_cased_L-12_H-768_A-12: https://storage.googleapis.com/bert_models/2018_11_23/multi_cased_L-12_H-768_A-12.zip
 * models/multilingual_L-12_H-768_A-12: https://storage.googleapis.com/bert_models/2018_11_03/multilingual_L-12_H-768_A-12.zip
 * models/bert-base-finnish-cased-v1: http://dl.turkunlp.org/finbert/bert-base-finnish-cased-v1.zip
 * models/bert-base-finnish-uncased-v1: http://dl.turkunlp.org/finbert/bert-base-finnish-uncased-v1.zip
-* models/combined-ext-model: http://dl.turkunlp.org/turku-ner-models/combined-ext-model-130220.tar.gz (or one of the models at https://version.aalto.fi/gitlab/seco/finbert-ner-models.git)
+* models/combined-ext-model: http://dl.turkunlp.org/turku-ner-models/combined-ext-model-130220.tar.gz (or one of the models at https://version.aalto.fi/gitlab/seco/finbert-ner-models.git; or use your own NER model trained with the instructions in section `Train NER model`)

+The language models (the first four models in the above list) can be downloaded by running `scrips/get-models.sh`.

 Build:
 `docker build -t pertti .`